Progesterone: 90 mg/dose, 8.0% w/w.

-Pharmacology: The pharmacological particulars of Crinone are those of the naturally occurring progesterone with induction of a full secretory endometrium.
+Pharmacology: Pharmacodynamics: The pharmacological particulars of the product are those of the naturally occurring progesterone with induction of a full secretory endometrium.

-Pharmacokinetics: The progesterone vaginal gel is based on a polycarbophil delivery system which attaches to the vaginal mucosa and provides a prolonged release of progesterone for at least 3 days.
+Pharmacokinetics: The progesterone vaginal gel is based on a polycarbophil delivery system which attaches to the vaginal mucosa and provides a prolonged release of progesterone for at least three days.

-Toxicology: Preclinical Safety Data: In rabbits, Crinone was an eye irritant categorised as class IV (minimal effects clearing in <24 hrs), but not a dermal irritant.
+Toxicology: Preclinical safety data: In rabbits, Crinone was an eye irritant categorised as class IV (minimal effects clearing in less than 24 hours), but not a dermal irritant.

-A moderate vaginal irritation was found in rabbits after application of 2 mL/day of 8% gel for 5 days.
+A moderate vaginal irritation was found in rabbits after application of 2.0 ml/day of 8% gel for 5 days.

-Treatment of disorders associated with progesterone deficiency eg, infertility due to inadequate luteal phase, and for use during in vitro fertilization, where infertility is mainly due to tubal, idiopathic or endometriosis linked sterility associated with normal ovulatory cycles.
+Treatment of disorders associated with progesterone deficiency, such as: infertility due to inadequate luteal phase; for use during in vitro fertilisation, where infertility is mainly due to tubal, idiopathic or endometriosis linked sterility associated with normal ovulatory cycles.

-Treatment of Infertility Due to Inadequate Luteal Phase: 1 application (1.125 g gel 8%) once daily, starting after documented ovulation or arbitrarily on the 18th to 21st day of the cycle.
+Intravaginal application: Treatment of infertility due to inadequate luteal phase: one application (1.125 g 8% gel) every day, starting after documented ovulation or arbitrarily on the 18th - 21st day of the cycle.

-When used during in vitro fertilization, daily application of Crinone gel 8% should be continued for 30 days if there is laboratory evidence of pregnancy.
+When used during in-vitro fertilisation, daily application of Crinone 8% gel should be continued for 30 days if there is laboratory evidence of pregnancy.

 Children: Not applicable.